jwen307/quality_uq/README.md

 ```
 eval_conformal_metrics_ddrm.py
 ```
-This will save the results in the same directory as the saved posterior samples.
+This will save the results in the results folder as well.

 ## Notes